danielabar/meblog/src/markdown/datadog-heroku-rails.md

 This requires setting up [Unified Service Tagging](https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging/).
 The documentation mentions several different ways to set this up, but on Heroku, our team found this easiest to accomplish with a [Prerun script](https://docs.datadoghq.com/agent/basic_agent_usage/heroku/#prerun-script).

 A Prerun script runs after all of the standard configuration, but immediately before starting the Datadog Agent.
-Recall earlier we set the following environment variable for Heroku:
+Get started by adding the following environment variable:

 ```bash
 heroku config:set DD_HEROKU_CONF_FOLDER="/app/.datadog" -a your-app-name